edgedb/edgedb-python/docs/api/asyncio_con.rst

-The key implication of retrying transactions is that the entire nested code block can be re-run, including any non-querying Python code. including non-database statements, so for example:
+The key implication of retrying transactions is that the entire nested code block can be re-run, including any non-querying Python code.
+Here is an example:

 .. code-block:: python